linuxmint/cinnamon-spices-themes/README.md

 ```
 # CSS changes introduced in Cinnamon 3.6

-The 'progress' pseudoclass has been added to window-list-item-box so that progress on long-running tasks can be shown
+The 'progress' class has been added to window-list-item-box so that progress on long-running tasks can be shown

 # Git basics